-Comet Chasing in January
+Comet Chasing in April

 Comet chasing is the visual observation of telescopic comets.
 Jump to: Observing synopses Summary data Buy me a Coffee

 C/2023 A3 (Tsuchinshan-ATLAS) was very impressive in October.
-Although fading, it remains a bright telescopic comet throughout the month.
+Although fading, it remains a telescopic comet throughout the month.

 C/2014 UN271 (Bernardinelli-Bernstein) is an interesting Oort cloud comet that was reported as a result of the Dark Energy Survey.
 Soon after it was made public, images showed a cometary coma.
 Discovery credit goes to Pedro Bernardinelli and Gary Bernstein.
 This is a remarkable comet that was at 29 AU in 2014, with a perihelion of 10.9 AU in 2031.
 Its orbit extends out to 40,000 AU!
 It was unusually bright for its distance.
-HST
+HST observations that isolate the nucleus estimate the diameter to be between 120 and 140 km, making this possibly the largest comet nucleus yet measured.
+Because of its distant perihelion, this comet is not expected to become bright enough to be visually observed except in large instruments, and not until the end of the decade, but it is likely going to be the subject of intense scientific scrutiny.

 Comets that have apparently di

-sintegrated: C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
-Beware that various other sources often fail to keep track of whether or not a comet still exists!Comet Visibility in the Eyepiece
+sintegrated: C/2024 G3, C/2024 S1 (ATLAS), C/2022 S3 (PANSTARRS), C/2021 P4 (ATLAS), C/2020 Q1 (Borisov), C/2020 P1 (NEOWISE), and C/2019 Y4 (ATLAS).
+Beware that various sources often fail to keep track of whether or not a comet still exists!Comet Visibility in the Eyepiece

 When you read below that a particular aperture is required to see a comet you can have a reasonable degree of confidence that the comet can in fact be seen in the eyepiece.